 Medical School Services

-Your team of experts will help you discover the strengths in your application, put your best foot forward in your essays, and get in to the best possible medical school for you.
+Your team of experts will help you discover your strengths, put your best foot forward in your essays, and get in to the best possible medical school for you.

 We are proud admissions geeks.
-We've worked intensely with 250 pre-meds and counting.
-We know their dreams and aspirations, the most common application mistakes pre-meds make, and the strategies that will work best to help them get in.
+We've worked intensely with 300 pre-meds and counting.
+We know the most common application mistakes pre-meds make and the strategies that work best to help them get in.

-We regularly attend and speak at med school conferences, and we even write a blog entirely devoted to medical school admissions.
+We regularly speak at med school conferences, and we even write a blog entirely devoted to medical school admissions.

 89% of Our Students are Accepted to US MD School

-Compared to the combined national average for 2012-13, 2013-14, and 2014-15 of 42%, we think 89% is pretty darn good.
 The chart on the right shows the percentage of applicants who get into an MD school (42%), an MD or DO school (50%) and Passport's success rate of 89% (who got into an MD school in the United States).
 We only work with students that we believe can achieve their dreams, so it's not a huge surprise that they are able to get in at such an exceptional rate.
+But we also know the tips and tricks of the application process, and we're able to help our students learn to articulate what makes them unique as applicants, to help them get in above and beyond where their stats may predict.

 Passport’s 7-Step Application Process